-- Some menu items are not available while Premium Auto Pro is in use (page 107).
-Only the menu items whose settings can be configured will be displayed on the menus while Premium Auto Pro is in use. - In addition to shutter speed, aperture, and ISO sensitivity, the camera automatically executes the following operation as required when shooting with Premium Auto Pro. - Continuous AF (page 125) - Face Detection (page 123) - HS Scene Shooting (page 38) - Shooting with Premium Auto Pro can cause vibration and noise to occur due to lens operation.
+- Some menu items are not available while Premium Auto Pro is in use (page 113).
+Only the menu items whose settings can be configured will be displayed on the menus while Premium Auto Pro is in use. - In addition to shutter speed, aperture, and ISO sensitivity, the camera automatically executes the following operation as required when shooting with Premium Auto Pro. - Continuous AF (page 124) - Face Detection (page 123) - HS Scene Shooting (page 35) - Shooting with Premium Auto Pro can cause vibration and noise to occur due to lens operation.
 This does not indicate malfunction. - When Shooting with Premium Auto Pro, the message "Processing Premium Auto." may appear on the monitor screen.
 If you feel the camera is taking too long to process data, try shooting with standard Auto instead. - In some cases, Premium Auto Pro may not be able to interpret the shooting environment correctly.
-If this happens, shoot with standard Auto. - If "HS]" is displayed, the camera will shoot a series of CS images and merge them into a final image.
-Take care to avoid any camera and subject movement until shooting of all of the CS images is complete.
-If you do not want to shoot CS images, select "Off" for the Control Panel (page 45) "HS Scene Shooting" item. - Certain flash settings (page 56) can limit environmental factors detectable by Premium Auto Pro.
+If this happens, shoot with standard Auto. - If "照" is displayed, the camera will shoot a series of CS images and merge them into a final image.
+If you do not want to shoot CS images, select "Off" for the Control Panel (page 44) "HS Scene Shooting" item. - Certain flash settings (page 56) can limit environmental factors detectable by Premium Auto Pro.